Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Introduction

 Other approaches allow the FOV to extend beyond the footprint of the array.
 These approaches include convex and phased arrays \cite{kang_wide_2020}, as well as panoramas (also called extended field-of-view or EFOV) \cite{kim_extended_2003}.
 With convex and phased arrays, the field of view can extend beyond the probe footprint due to array curvature or beam steering, respectively.
 However, with this approach, maintaining resolution over the FOV is a challenge because scan lines become more spread out with depth.
 With panoramas, the field of view is extended by translating the probe to multiple locations, acquiring an image at each location, then applying some image registration method to align the different views \cite{poon_three-dimensional_2006, wachinger_three-dimensional_2007}.
 The issue with panoramas is they can only acquire static images, never real-time video data, because of the need to translate the probe to multiple locations.

 A few alternative approaches to array design allow for larger footprints, and thus larger FOVs, with a reduced element count.
 Extensive work has been done to explore sparse arrays as an option for reducing the element count of 2D ultrasound arrays \cite{ramalli_design_2022}.
 With sparsity, element spacing is allowed to increase far beyond the usual 1/2 - 1 wavelength in some kind of optimized pattern.
 The most serious drawback of sparse arrays is that they have reduced transmit power and SNR because of the low element count and small elements.
-Larger elements have been used in sparse, periodic arrays used for ultrasound localization microscopy (ULM) \cite{favre_boosting_2022,favre_transcranial_2023,haidour_multi-lens_2025}.
-With very large elements, the directivity of elements raises the minimum F-number of the array, reducing resolution.
-For ULM, researchers overcame this issue by placing a diverging acoustic lens over each element to widen the directivity \cite{haidour_multi-lens_2025}.
-A wider directivity will introduce grating lobes into the point-spread function (PSF) of the imaging system when the array pitch is greater than one wavelength.
-The lens approach is successful with ULM because ULM displays the tracks of moving microbubbles over many thousands of frames, and the microbubble localization and tracking algorithms are able to ignore grating lobes.
-However, for B-mode imaging, grating lobes create artifacts that can obscure other image details \cite{paul_side_1997,gardner_grating_2024}, meaning a lens which allows grating lobes to appear would not be optimal.

-Another example of a reduced element count array design is a row-column addressed (RCA) array \cite{jensen_anatomic_2022}.
-These are fully populated arrays where instead of addressing individual elements, entire rows or entire columns are accessed at once.
-This effectively creates two orthogonal arrays of long, line elements, reducing the element count from N x N to N + N. However, the main limitation of these arrays are that they cannot focus or steer along diagonals, they can only focus or steer in a cross (rows, then columns, or vice-versa).
-This means that resolution will be lower with RCA arrays compared to fully addressed arrays which can steer and focus along both directions at once, in both transmit and receive.
+Another example of a reduced element count design is a row-column addressed (RCA) array \cite{jensen_anatomic_2022}.
+These are fully populated matrix arrays where instead of addressing individual elements, entire rows or entire columns are accessed at once on a single wire.
+This effectively creates two orthogonal arrays of long, line elements, reducing the element count from N x N to N + N. To further increase the FOV with row-column arrays, diverging lenses have been placed over the entire aperture \cite{audoin_diverging_2022}, with specialized beamformers designed for such lensed arrays \cite{salari_beamformer_2025}.
+Researchers have also designed curved, toroidal RCA arrays to implement that divergence \cite{caudoux_curved_2024}.
+However, the main limitation of these arrays are that they cannot focus or steer along diagonals, they can only focus or steer in a cross (rows, then columns, or vice-versa).
+This means that resolution will be worse with RCA arrays compared to fully addressed arrays which can steer and focus along both directions at once, in both transmit and receive.